 - No up-gradation in resistance is possible

-Bowflex is consistently hitting the markets with their excellent home gym models.
+Bowflex is consistently hitting the markets with its excellent home gym models.

-Every newer model is more advanced than the preceding one in terms of features, a number of exercises, and so on.
+Every newer model is more advanced than the preceding one in terms of features, some exercises, etc.

 PR1000 by Bowflex is the initiator of the series.
 It can be ideal for beginners who want to save some pennies by avoiding upgradable resistance traits.
 It’s the most economical home gym in the array.